7 Telecommuting Rules Leaders Must Follow

 For this, you can take help from your IT Department or can even outsource it to another network security provider.

 6. Move To A Saas-Based Model

-To the uninitiated, a SaaS-based platform or app allows you to not worry over things like server management, internet bandwidth or even security requirements because those platforms take care of it all for a certain amount of fee.
-Popular examples of such models are Dropbox Business and Microsoft Office 365 Business Premium.
+To the uninitiated, a SaaS-based platform or app allows you to delegate the management of things like server management, internet bandwidth, or even security requirements for a certain fee.

-Moving to a Saas based platform will allow even the most remote of your employees to work seamlessly.
-Not only will it increase employees’ productivity but also your overall business output will reveal positive results.
+Moving to a Saas-based platform will allow even the most remote of your employees to work seamlessly.
+It will increase employees’ productivity, but your overall business output will reveal positive results.

 7. Recognition Is A Must

-There is a common misconception that telecommuters don’t need the appreciation that the 9-5 employees need.
+There is a common misconception that telecommuters don’t need the appreciation that a 9-5 employee needs.
 The truth is a whole lot different.

-Being a telecommuter is a lonely job in the sense that you are far removed from the usual social activities that connect a team together.
-That is why giving timely recognition to a telecommuting employee is even more crucial than ever.
+Being a telecommuter is a lonely job.
+It is because you are far removed from the usual social activities that connect a team together.
+That is why giving timely recognition to a telecommuter is even more crucial.

-Is your organization considering to offer a work-from-home or telecommuting options for your workforce?
+Is your organization considering offering work-from-home or telecommuting options for your workforce?
 If you are hesitating, what’s holding you back?
 Tell us in the comments section!